2022 Municipal Elections

 Vote for Better Biking

-Municipal elections will occur in municipalities across Metro Vancouver on Saturday, October 15.
+Municipal elections occurred in municipalities across Metro Vancouver on Saturday, October 15, 2022.

-We are surveying candidates across the region about their positions on cycling and will be sharing the results with our members and supporters.
+We surveyed candidates across the region about their positions on cycling and shared the results with our members supporters, and the general public.

 Elected officials are incredibly important since their votes determine which plans, projects, and pieces of infrastructure get built—and which don't.